Originally published: 24 March 2026

 - Maintenance at elevated levels

-Employers must assess these risks and provide appropriate safety measures.
+Employers must assess these risks and put suitable safety measures in place.

-For a full legal overview, see what PPE is required by law in the UK workplace.
+For a broader legal overview, see what PPE is required by law in the UK workplace.

-Why PPE is essential for working at height
+Why PPE is important for working at height

-While planning and safe systems of work are the first priority, PPE provides a critical additional layer of protection.
+Planning, supervision and safe systems of work should always come first, but PPE provides a critical additional layer of protection where fall risks remain.

 - Arrest falls safely if they occur

-Providing the correct equipment helps protect workers and maintain compliance with safety regulations.
+Providing the correct equipment helps protect workers and support safer site practices.

 Key types of working at height PPE

-Height safety equipment is typically used as part of a complete system.
+Height safety equipment is typically used as part of a complete fall-protection system rather than as a single standalone product.

 Safety harnesses

-Harnesses are worn by workers to distribute the force of a fall across the body, helping reduce injury risk.
+Safety harnesses are worn by workers to distribute fall forces across the body and reduce the risk of serious injury.

 š Browse safety harnesses: Safety Harnesses